alliecatowo/portfolio/content/blog/why-vue-over-react.md

 ## Composables vs Hooks (the sharp edges I avoid)

-Hooks are great until they aren’t—rules of hooks, dependency arrays, and the “why did this render three times?” rabbit hole.
+Hooks are great until they aren’t; rules of hooks, dependency arrays, and the “why did this render three times?” rabbit hole.
 Composables feel calmer.
 They’re functions, they’re explicit, and the reactivity system does the boring parts without surprises.

 ## Testing and long-term calm